prof3ssorSt3v3/mad9011/docs/deliverables/finalproject/part5.md

 This week you will be presenting all your work done in parts 1 - 4 of the Final Project.

-Each group will have 10 minutes max to present. please be sure to bring an adapter if your computer does not have an HDMI port.
+Each group will have 10 minutes max to present.
+Please be sure to bring an adapter if your computer does not have an HDMI port.
 I will have mine that is USBC -> HDMI

 **To complete this exercise you must;**